sloria/PythonORMSleepy/README.md

-# Sleepy OxM
+# Python ORM/ODM Examples, For The Sleepy

-The same [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer#RESTful_web_APIs) (an inventory app), implemented using different ORM/ODMs, i.e. a sort of "Hello World" tour of Python data mapper libraries.
+The same RESTful API (an inventory app), implemented using different ORM/ODMs, i.e. a sort of "Hello World" tour of Python data mapper libraries.

 Each example demonstrates the syntax for declaring models as well as basic querying, inserting, updating, and deleting of records.